David Hurley

 In a 42-year military career, Hurley deployed on Operation Solace in Somalia in 1993, commanded the 1st Brigade (1999–2000), was the inaugural Chief of Capability Development Group (2003–2007) and Chief of Joint Operations (2007–2008) and served as Vice Chief of the Defence Force (2008–2011).
 His career culminated with his appointment as Chief of the Defence Force on 4 July 2011, in succession to Air Chief Marshal Angus Houston.

-Hurley retired from the army in June 2014, and succeeded Dame Marie Bashir as Governor of New South Wales on 2 October 2014.
+Hurley retired from the army in June 2014 and succeeded Marie Bashir as governor of New South Wales in October 2014 on the nomination of Premier Mike Baird.
+His term concluded in May 2019 and he was subsequently appointed by Queen Elizabeth II as governor-general on the nomination of Prime Minister Scott Morrison.
+His five-year term commenced in July 2019 and expired in July 2024, with Sam Mostyn succeeding him.

 Early life and education

 David John Hurley was born on 26 August 1953 in Wollongong, New South Wales, to Norma and James Hurley.
 His father was an Illawarra steelworker and his mother worked in a grocery store.
 Hurley grew up in Port Kembla and attended Port Kembla High School, where he completed his Higher School Certificate in 1971.
 He subsequently graduated from the Royal Military College, Duntroon with a Graduate Diploma in Defence Studies, and from Deakin University with a Bachelor of Arts.

 Hurley is married to Linda (née McMartin) and has three children.